Clonduff GAC: History

-The Meadow Of The Ox
+Club crest

 The team crest depicts a scene with an ox, a thorn bush and a church.

-It is reputed that St Comghall of Bangor sent his followers to this area of County Down to spread Christianity.
+The crest represents a tale associated with the 6th-century saint, St Comghall of Bangor.
+Comghall reputedly sent his followers to this area of County Down to spread Christianity.
 They began building their church in the townland of Ballynanny (located on The Kilkeel Road below Spelga Dam).
 Each morning, the previous day's work would be demolished.
-Upon investigation, it was discovered that an ox, belonging to the local Druid came down from the mountain (The Mournes) each night and razed the building.
+Upon investigation, it was discovered that an ox, belonging to the local druid came down from the mountain (The Mournes) each night and razed the building.
 One of the monks cut a thorn stick and stuck it into the ground between the ox's meadow and the new church.
 The stick grew into a thorn bush and the monk defied the ox to pass the thorn bush - it never did and the building of the church was completed.
 The area where the thorn bush allegedly grew is known as Bushtown to this day.
-The church was eventually destroyed during Cromwell's invasion of Ireland in 1649.
+The church was eventually destroyed during the Cromwellian invasion of Ireland in 1649.
 The remains of the church are still standing today on the Kilkeel Road end of Old Clonduff Road.